MICR5829 Foundations of Infectious Diseases

 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- This unit consists of lectures and tutorials covering the most clinically important bacterial, viral, fungal and parasitic pathogens, their diagnosis and control, as well as an introduction to immunology.
+- This unit consists of lectures and tutorials covering the most clinically important bacterial, viral, fungal and parasitic pathogens and their associated infectious diseases.
+The diagnosis, treatment and control of infectious diseases is also covered.
 Practical classes demonstrate common bacterial pathogens, laboratory techniques and the role of the diagnostic laboratory.

-- Indicative assessments in this unit are as follows: (1) multiple-choice examination during the semester; (2) laboratory assessments; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) multiple-choice tests during the semester; (2) laboratory assessments; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is available for those students who obtain a mark of 45 to 49 inclusive in this unit.